LeadWoods0902/DandD_Nightmare_Plague/Narrative/1 - The Worst days of their lives/1. The twinned ships/script.md

 Elsewhere in this same moment in time, a comet streaks over head. crashing down into a forest not far south from places civilised.

 ----
+Herouk palms a smooth stone in his hand, paired with one in the hand of Nomli
 Herouk:
 	Nomli, we need to talk about what's going to happen when we reach land - you know how I feel about transporting this kind of carg...